A Step-by-Step Guide to Making a WordPress Website

 - Use the time zone of your primary audience area.

 To choose your timezone, go to Settings → General and use the Timezone dropdown to choose your preferred timezone.

 Below that, you can also adjust the date and time formats if needed.

 By default, WordPress allows anyone to comment on your site’s blog posts.

-You also might want to explore the other settings, as you get more advanced control over your blog’s comment sections.
+You may also want to explore the other settings, because you get more advanced control over your blog’s comment sections.